DIRECTOR: Sr. Martha Villeneuve

 The University provides access to Computer Labs to students with authorized access.
 See Authorized Users of Campus Networks Policy for detailed information on user expectations and responsibilities.

 - Academic Computer Center at Sylvia Trottier Hall:

-- #135 Electronic Classroom with 20 Windows Vista workstations instructor's workstation and projection capabilities
+- #135 Electronic Classroom with 20 Windows 7 VDI Clients, instructor's workstation and projection capabilities

 - Education Center #305: Electronic Classroom with 20 Window systems, instructor's workstation and projection capabilities